- Rats and Barn Owls

 - Rats are not the only route of contamination

-Most Kestrels tested in the UK contain rat poison, despite the fact that Kestrels don’t eat rats.
-It is obvious that the main route of their contamination is through eating Wood Mice and voles that have eaten bait laid for rats.
+Most Kestrels tested in the UK contain rat poison, despite the fact that Kestrels don’t usually eat rats.
+The main route of their contamination is probably through eating Wood Mice and voles that have eaten bait laid for rats.
 There is little doubt that this is also the main route of Barn Owl poisoning.
 Red Kites however do prey on rats and, unlike owls and Kestrels, they will scavenge for dead ones.

 - Bait covering does not work